INHERITED PROJECT STORY

 What this causes

-• You feel behind before you’ve even started
+And you feel behind before you’ve even started.

 First move to stabilize it